matsmaiwald/nyc_house_prices/README.md

 In this project, I try to predict the price of houses sold in NYC in 2016 and 2017.

 ## Data
 The data is provided at and was downloaded from kaggle (https://www.kaggle.com/new-york-city/nyc-property-sales/version/1).
 The data on kaggle is a “concatenated and slightly cleaned-up version of the New York City Department of Finance’s Rolling Sales dataset”.
-Info on the variable definitions is available (https://www.kaggle.com/saswataroy09/new-york-house-price-prediction)
+Info on the variable definitions is available (https://www.kaggle.com/saswataroy09/new-york-house-price-prediction and https://www1.nyc.gov/assets/finance/downloads/pdf/07pdf/glossary_rsf071607.pdf)

 ## Methodology
 Using a 80-20 train-test split, I train different models on the training set, tune them via cross-validation and evaluate their predictive performance on the test set.
 The models used are: